Dan Buettner

-Dan Buettner (born June 18, 1960) is an American writer, explorer, storyteller, longevity researcher and public speaker.
-He co-produced the 3 time Emmy Award winning documentary TV mini series Live to 100: Secrets of the Blue Zones (2023) based on his book by the same name and holds three Guinness records for distance cycling.
-Buettner is the founder of Blue Zones, LLC.
-He is a National Geographic Fellow.
+Dan Buettner (born June 18, 1960) is an American writer, cookbook author, longevity researcher and public speaker, best known for his research on the Blue Zones.
+He co-produced and hosted the three-time Emmy Award winning Netflix series Live to 100: Secrets of the Blue Zones (2023), holds three Guinness records for distance cycling, is the founder of Blue Zones, LLC, and is a National Geographic Fellow.

-Buettner is a promoter of plant-based diets from his research on blue zones and has authored numerous books on the subject.
-Buettner has described his own diet as "98% plant-based".
+Buettner is a promoter of predominantly plant-based diets, and has authored numerous books on the subject.
+He has described his own diet as "98% plant-based".

 Biography

 Buettner was born on June 18, 1960, in Saint Paul, Minnesota.
 Buettner graduated with a BA in Spanish and Literature from the University of St. Thomas in 1983.

 Soon thereafter he went to work for The Washington Post columnist Remar Sutton.
 Later he took a job with National Public Radio in Washington, D.C., to recruit celebrity participation in a fund-raising croquet tournament with journalist George Plimpton of Paris Review.

 In 1986, Buettner launched the first of several Guinness World Records for transcontinental cycling.
-"Americastrek" traversed 15,536 mi, from Prudhoe Bay, Alaska, to Tierra del Fuego, Argentina; the 1990 "Sovietrek", where Dan was joined by his brother Steve, followed the 45th parallel around the world and covered 12,888 mi, as Buettner recounted the trip in his book Sovietrek.
+"Americastrek" traversed 15,536 mi, from Prudhoe Bay, Alaska, to Tierra del Fuego, Argentina; the 1990 "Sovietrek", during which Dan was joined by his brother Steve, followed the 45th parallel around the world and covered 12,888 mi, as Buettner recounted the trip in his book Sovietrek.
 In 1992, in "Africatrek", the Buettner brothers team-cycled from Bizerte, Tunisia, to Cape Agulhas, South Africa, with cyclist Dr. Chip Thomas, covering 11,885 mi over eight months.